 The Company acquired exclusive irrevocable exploration licenses over 896 acres of Felda Land through a subsidiary Able Return Sdn Bhd from settlers - individual owners of blocks on the Felda Land, with consent from Federal Land Development Authority ("FELDA").
 The Felda Land is located east and south adjacent to Selinsing and Buffalo Reef, gazetted as a group settlement area covering 3,920 acres of land.
-Exploration and evaluation expenditures of \$0.39 million were incurred in the current fiscal year at Felda Land (2016: \$0.98 million).
+Pursuant to these agreements with settlers, certain portions of Felda Land shall be converted to mining leases upon exploration success at the Company's discretion, subject to regulatory approval.
+The exclusive mining permits will be automatically assigned for mining to the Company in event of approval of the mining leases obtained by those settlers.